What is Estimated Ultimate Recovery (EUR)?

 Estimated Ultimate Recovery – Purpose

 The estimated ultimate recovery (EUR) measure is of very high importance in the oil and gas industry.
-Every oil and gas recovery project is required to meet a satisfactory EUR threshold in order to be executed.
-Otherwise, the project is not considered to be feasible and profitable.
+Every oil and gas recovery project is required to perform a EUR assessment to determine its value.
+The project can then be assessed whether it will be feasible and profitable.
 It is the basic purpose of the EUR measure.

-It is why the EUR is sometimes also referred to as the net present value (NPV) of the oil and gas industry.
-It gives the net present value of an impending project and helps ascertain whether it is feasible and profitable or not.
+The EUR is sometimes also referred to as the net present value (NPV) metric of the oil and gas industry.
+It determines the net present value of an impending project and helps ascertain whether it is feasible and profitable or not.

 Estimated Ultimate Recovery – Categories